nxbisgin/Advice-for-Microsoft-s-New-Movie-Studio/README.md

 ## Evaluation

 ***
-Questions to consider:
-* How do you interpret the results?

     We have some general knowledge about how to make a profitable and popular movie in terms of genres and directors, writers and actors.
 I think this is a good first step in analysis.

-* How confident are you that your results would generalize beyond the data you have?

     I think these results would generalize beyond this data because there are 16184 movies, which is a quite large number.

-* How confident are you that this model would benefit the business if put into use?

     I think this analysis will be helpful in choosing genres and people to work with.
 ***

 ## Conclusions

 ***
-Questions to consider:
-* What would you recommend the business do as a result of this work?

     In terms of best movie genres for the highest profit, here are the top 10 genres that I would recommend:

         1. Adventure,Drama,Sport
         2. Biography,Documentary,History